memoizr/caturday/README.md

 # Caturday

-This is the open source project for the Caturday app.
+This is the open source project for the Caturday Android app.

 **Description**